 Founders Nicole Shefrin, Jason Shefrin and Jessica Everest, along with Fostering Hope's volunteers, work to provide foster children with often taken-for-granted experiences that typify most children's lives, but due to limited financial and volunteer resources are sometimes lacking in the foster care setting.

-Foster children often contend with challenges unknown to their counterparts in traditional families.
+Children in foster care often contend with challenges unknown to their counterparts in traditional families.
 Among the consistently seen issues: physical and behavioral concerns, poor self-esteem, an over-riding sense of loss of a typical childhood, and isolation that comes from a fractured family environment.
-In response, Fostering Hope built its organization on three pillars of programming Community: Involvement, Health & Wellness, and Childhood Experiences by which foster children learn to navigate and in time, surmount the many obstacles that can influence their lives.
+In response, Fostering Hope built its organization on three pillars of programming Community: Involvement, Health & Wellness, and Childhood Experiences by which children in foster care learn to navigate and in time, surmount the many obstacles that can influence their lives.